Cielo Rooftop Bar

-Now, with Cielo Rooftop Bar and La Costa Bar, which occupy the spaces in FV Peppers in the heritage-listed Foresters Hall that previously housed Altitude Rooftop Bar and Foresters Restaurant and Bar, they've moved into the wee hours proper.
+Now, with Cielo Rooftop Bar and La Costa Bar, which occupy the spaces in FV Peppers in the heritage-listed Foresters Hall, they've moved into the wee hours proper.
 For this spot, the pair have teamed up Sydney’s Maybe Sammy, which was voted Best Bar in Australasia in 2020 and the eleventh best bar in the world in the annual World’s 50 Best Bars list.

 Cielo upstairs has been opened up and given a bright treatment with wicker furniture and brightly coloured booth seating.
 What hasn’t changed are the splendid views across the Valley to the north and east and the CBD to the south.

 For food, both are doing a selection of small plates.
 Upstairs leans towards seafood with octopus carpaccio, beetroot and gin salmon bruschetta, and kingfish ceviche.